cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<Aside type="note">}}

 Your site is deployed to `<PROJECT_NAME>.pages.dev`.
-If you do not provide the `--project-name` argument, you will be prompted to enter <PROJECT_NAME> in your terminal after you run the command.
+If you do not provide the `--project-name` argument, you will be prompted to enter a project name in your terminal after you run the command.

 {{</Aside>}}